Estimating Causal Peer Influence in Homophilous Social Networks by Inferring Latent Locations: Setting and Assumptions

 where $I$ is the \citet{Renyi-introduces-Renyi-entropy} divergence of order $\frac{1}{2}$ between two Bernoulli distributions with success probabilities $\left(\frac{a}{n}\right)$ and $\left(\frac{b}{n}\right)$: $D_{\frac{1}{2}}\left(\text{Ber}\left(\frac{a}{n}\right) \| \text{Ber}\left(\frac{b}{n}\right) \right)$.
-Recall, that $\beta$ in addition to $k$, $\frac{a}{n}$, $\frac{b}{n}$ are, in our context, constant in $n$; therefore, \eqref{eq:converg-rate-2} and \eqref{eq:converg-rate-3} both reduce to $\exp{\left(-O(n)\right)}$.
-The algorithm of \citet{Gao-sbm-minimax_algo} achieves just this rate at a computational cost polynomial in $n$.
-More specifically, the time complexity of their algorithm is (by our calculations) at most $O(n^3)$, but we do not know whether this is tight.
-It would be valuable to know whether this rate is also a lower bound on the computational cost of obtaining minimax error rates, and if the complexity could be reduced in practice for very large graphs via parallelization.
+Recall that $\beta$ in addition to $k$, $\frac{a}{n}$, $\frac{b}{n}$ are, in our context, constant in $n$; therefore, \eqref{eq:converg-rate-2} and \eqref{eq:converg-rate-3} both reduce to $\exp{\left(-O(n)\right)}$.
+The algorithm of \citet{Gao-sbm-minimax_algo} achieves this rate at a computational cost polynomial in $n$.
+More specifically, the time complexity of the algorithm is (by our calculations) at most $O(n^3)$, but we do not know whether this is tight.
+It would be valuable (but beyond the scope of this work) to know whether this rate is also a lower bound on the computational cost of obtaining minimax error rates, and if the complexity could be reduced in practice for very large graphs via parallelization.

-\eqref{eq:converg-rate-2}--\eqref{eq:converg-rate-3} are, as mentioned, for the expected proportion of errors.
-We require a bound on the probability of making any errors at all, but this is, in fact, implicit in the results of \citet{Zhang-sbm_minimax, Gao-sbm-minimax_algo}.
-To see this, let $M$ stand for the number of errors.
-Then their results show that